-All students must have submitted their COVID-19 Student Vaccine Certification form via SSO in order to enroll in Spring 2022 classes.
+All students must have submitted their COVID-19 Student Vaccine Certification form via SSO in order to enroll in Fall 2022 classes.

 You will be asked to upload documentation of your vaccination, which in most cases will be a PDF or JPG of your completed immunization card.
 We recommend using a smartphone to obtain this image.
 This website meets appropriate standards to process, store and transmit personal health information.
 If necessary, the web form includes functionality to claim a legitimate medical or religious exemption.

 If you have selected a legitimate medical or religious exemption, you will be notified about your required participation in a weekly COVID-19 testing program.

 More information can be found at our COVID-19 information website